W-Floyd/Angl-Resource-Pack/README.md

 ***

+If you wish to add textures, use the included template.svg
+It includes preset grids and canvas size to keep you on track.

 ###Known issues

 At one point I had to compile a newer version of Imagemagick from source to make some compositing work.
-If you get odd results, that may the issue.
+If you get odd results, that may be the issue.
+This *seems* to have been solved by setting some options on all image operations.

-Size 1024 is known to cause errors due to large images.
+Size 1024 is known to cause errors due to large images, and so 512px is the largest default size.
+It does look damn good though.

 ***